helidon-io/helidon/docs/mp/reactivemessaging/introduction.md

 ### Health Check

 Messaging in Helidon has built in health probes for liveness and readiness.
-To activate it add the [health check dependency](#maven-coordinates).
+To activate it add the [health check dependency][health-check-dependency].

 - Liveness - channel is considered UP until `cancel` or `onError` signal is intercepted on it.
 - Readiness - channel is considered DOWN until `onSubscribe` signal is intercepted on it.